 This statement intends to be flexible to support multiple communication protocols in the future, but currently only HTTP access is supported.
-It requires that BIND 9 be compiled with libxml2; the statistics-channels statement is still accepted even if it is built without the library, but any HTTP access will fail with an error.
+It requires that BIND 9 be compiled with libxml2 and/or json-c (also known as libjson0); the statistics-channels statement is still accepted even if it is built without the library, but any HTTP access will fail with an error.

-An inet control channel is a TCP socket listening at the specified ip\port on the specified ip\addr, which can be an IPv4 or IPv6 address.
-An ip\addr of \ (asterisk) is interpreted as the IPv4 wildcard address; connections will be accepted on any of the system's IPv4 addresses.
-To listen on the IPv6 wildcard address, use an ip\addr of ::
+An inet control channel is a TCP socket listening at the specified ip_port on the specified ip_addr, which can be an IPv4 or IPv6 address.
+An ip_addr of (asterisk) is interpreted as the IPv4 wildcard address; connections will be accepted on any of the system's IPv4 addresses.
+To listen on the IPv6 wildcard address, use an ip_addr of ::

 If no port is specified, port 80 is used for HTTP channels.
-The asterisk "\" cannot be used for ip\port.
+The asterisk "" cannot be used for ip_port.

 The attempt of opening a statistics channel is restricted by the optional allow clause.
-Connections to the statistics channel are permitted based on the address\match\list.
+Connections to the statistics channel are permitted based on the address_match_list.
 If no allow clause is present, named accepts connection attempts from any address; since the statistics may contain sensitive internal information, it is highly recommended to restrict the source of connection requests appropriately.